rosyberti/website/python-course/jupyter-notebook-basics.md

 *   Delete the current cell
 *   Copy the current cell
 *   Paste a copied cell below the current cell
+*   Move the selected cells up
+*   Move the selected cells down
 *   Run the current cell
 *   Interrupt the current code that is running
 *   Restart the kernel